DinodC/backtesting-mean-reverting-strategy/01_backtesting_trading_strategy.md

-In total, Wikipedia tickers sum up to 598 only, while [S&P Dow Jones Indices](https://www.spindices.com/indices/equity/sp-600) indicate that there should be 601.
+In total, Wikipedia tickers sum up to 598 only, while the S&P Dow Jones Indices website indicates that there should be 601.
 The missing tickers, 3 in total, could be due to timing difference in updating the S&P 400 and S&P 1000 lists.

 ### From Barchart